 Think about your event’s logistics and your donors’ schedules when determining a date, time, and venue.
 Catering to your donors’ availability allows for a higher attendance rate.

 4. Promote Your Fundraising Event

-A fundraising event is only as successful as its promotion, If your guests don’t know about your event, there’s no potential for donations or improved relationships.
+A fundraising event is only as successful as its promotion.
+If your guests don’t know about your event, there’s no potential for donations or improved relationships.

 Put together a marketing strategy for your marketing team and volunteers to implement.
-Make sure your approach is a multi-channelled advertising plan to cover all your bases and reach as many individuals as possible.
+Make sure your approach is a multi-channeled advertising plan to cover all your bases and reach as many individuals as possible.
 You can spread the word through a multitude of communication methods, like the following: